sgangaprasath/ActuatingElastica2025/README.md

   Mathematica notebook for the **nonlocal sensing (Gaussian kernel) with local actuation case**.
   - Expands the integro-differential equation in the sine basis.
   - Constructs a linear system for coefficients `{a_n}` that is solved numerically.
   - Demonstrates how kernel width `W` and actuation gain `A` modify the elastica shape.
+- `SI Videos`
+  Videos showing the shape of the elastica under various configurations as described in the article.

 ---